What's So Bad About Feeling Good?: Plot

 The virus is quickly spread across New York City.
 Rude telephone clerks are suddenly polite and understanding.
 Those immune to the virus are also nice, as almost everyone else acts nice to them.
 Pete returns to his job as an advertising executive, but insists, however, that all the ads be honest.
 This initially gets him fired, but when his fellow executives are later infected, he is rehired and given a raise.

 Government leaders determine that the spread of the virus threatens the economic lifeblood of New York City; residents suddenly stop buying alcohol, tobacco or drugs, and the stock exchange and business districts are threatened with collapse if everyone is happy and nice to one another.

-J. Gardner Monroe (Dom DeLuise) is sent by the government to New York to stop the outbreak.
+J. Gardner Monroe is sent by the government to New York to stop the outbreak.
 He arrives wearing a space helmet.
 After several attempts, the toucan is intercepted and a cure is found.
 The vaccine is spread around the city via gasoline and industrial exhaust fumes.
 Cured New Yorkers return to their nasty ways, but those immune to the virus, and who only acted nice because others were, remain nice.

 Pete, now "cured", returns to the loft, while Liz declares she can no longer live in such a way, and liked Pete better when he was "sick".
 Liz plans to return to her hometown and visits a zoo where the toucan is now caged to say goodbye.
 Pete shows up independent of Liz and almost misses connecting with her, but the bird escapes from its cage and as he follows it, is reunited with her.
 They catch the bird, Liz pretends to be pregnant again to rescue Amigo, and they all escape from the zoo.